stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

     transactions using the Utreexo accumulator.

-  * *[BIP183][bip183 utreexo]*: Defines the changes needed for nodes to exchange an inclusion proof, a demonstration of the UTXOs being spent.
+  * *[BIP183][bip183 utreexo]*: Defines the changes needed for nodes to exchange an inclusion proof, a confirmation of the UTXOs being spent.

 {:#minfeerate}